 Not all social workers do therapy

-Social work is a broad profession.
+It's worth noting that social work is a broad profession.
 Many RSWs work in child welfare, hospitals, policy, or community development rather than clinical therapy.
-When looking for a therapist who is a social worker, look for those who describe their practice as “clinical social work” or “psychotherapy” and who have completed additional clinical training beyond their degree.
+When looking for a therapist who is a social worker, look specifically for those who describe their practice as "clinical social work" or "psychotherapy" and who have completed additional clinical training beyond their MSW.

 5. Cost comparison in Calgary

-Session fees in Calgary vary by credential type, experience level, and specialization.
+Session fees in Calgary vary by credential type, experience level, and specialisation.
 Here are typical ranges as of 2026:

 Registered Psychologist

-$160–$225 per session (50–60 minutes).
-The most common rate in Calgary is around $180.
-Experienced counsellors with specialized training (EMDR, certified sex therapy, etc.) charge rates comparable to psychologists.
+$150–$235 per session (50–60 minutes).
+Some experienced counsellors with specialised training (EMDR, certified sex therapy, etc.) charge rates comparable to psychologists.
 The lower end of this range is more common for newer practitioners or those building a practice.

 Registered Social Worker

-The cost difference between psychologists and counsellors/social workers can add up over time.
-At a typical difference of $35–$55 per session, seeing a counsellor instead of a psychologist for 20 sessions saves $700–$1,100.
-This is worth considering if you don’t specifically need the diagnostic or assessment services that only a psychologist can provide.
+The cost difference between psychologists and counsellors/social workers can be significant over time.
+At a difference of $60–$100 per session, seeing a counsellor instead of a psychologist for 20 sessions saves $1,200–$2,000.
+This is worth considering if you don't specifically need the diagnostic or assessment services that only a psychologist can provide.

 6. Insurance coverage differences